Academic Accommodations Request: Disclosing a Disability Effective January 2003

 - Documentation is reviewed and evaluated by the DRS coordinator.
 Students will be notified once their documentation is reviewed as to whether or not the documentation has met the established guidelines and verifies the existence of a functional limitation relevant to the academic environment.

-- The process of determining reasonable accommodations is collaborative among the student, the DRS coordinator, the professional providing the diagnosis and the course instructor or program director if necessary.
-An accommodation letter will be issued to the student for each of his or her instructors once reasonable accommodations are determined.
+- The process of determining accommodations is collaborative among the student, the DRS coordinator, the professional providing the diagnosis and the course instructor or program director if necessary.
+An accommodation letter will be issued to the student for each of his or her instructors once accommodations are determined.

 - This process for receiving accommodations is specific to the University of Pittsburgh at Bradford and, thus, accommodations received at this University may not be applicable to other institutions, professional schools or standardized testing boards.